JaneJeon/bazaar-backend/docs/api.md

 ### <a name="createuser"></a>POST `/users`

 This endpoint is used to create a user.
 Params `username`, `email`, and `password` are expected.
-On success, returns status code 201 with a JSON object representing the user, which contains the fields `id`, `username`, and `verified`.
+On success, returns status code 201 with a JSON object representing the user, which contains the fields `id`, `email`, `username`, and `verified`.

 Additionally, an email is sent out to the user's email asking for verification containing a link to `/users/verify/:token` when their account is created successfully.